Saturday, October 30, 2021

 "Sorry Seems To Be The Hardest Word" remains one of Elton's most popular songs and favorites at his concerts.

 John won an American Music Award for Favorite Pop (Rock) Male Artist in 1977.
-Here is one of the best Elton songs from the album that was at first was largely ignored compared to the other releases of the era but it has since gained appreciation.
+Here is one of the best Elton songs from the album that at first was largely ignored compared to the other releases of the era but it has since gained appreciation.
 John gave James Newton-Howard his start with James' first symphonic arrangement, which was masterful.
 This is a brilliant piece of music--"Tonight".

-The tracks for the album were recorded at Eastern Sound in Toronto, Ontario, Canada with overdubs added at Abbey Road Studios in London, Brother Studio in Santa Monica, California and Sunset Sound in Los Angeles.
+The tracks for the album were recorded at Eastern Sound in Toronto, Ontario, Canada with overdubs added at Abbey Road Studios in London, Brother Studios in Santa Monica, California and Sunset Sound in Los Angeles.
 This song is a tribute to French singer Edith Piaf, originally worked on for the Rock of the Westies album.
 Its intricate, acoustic sound didn't fit that project, so Elton released "Cage The Songbird" on Blue Moves.

 More from the gifted piano-playing madman in Part Seven!